marcostellin/iot-uav-monitoring/iot-uav-wildfires-intro.md

-# IoT and UAVs for forest fires mitigation and monitoring
+# Internet of Things: Wireless Sensor Networks and Body Area Networks for Firefighting

 ## The Internet of Things